Imperfect self-defense: Examples

 The doctrine of imperfect self-defense has been defined as "an intentional killing committed with an unreasonable but honest belief that circumstances justified deadly force".
 Thus, if a person had a good faith belief that deadly force was necessary to repel an attack, but the person's belief was unreasonable, that person would be able to raise imperfect self-defense as a defense to a murder charge.

 A court in Maryland, held that:

 State v.
 Faulkner, 483 A.2d 759, 769 (Md.
 1984).

 Michigan recognizes imperfect self-defense as a qualified defense that may mitigate second-degree murder to voluntary manslaughter.
 However, the doctrine can only be used where the defendant would have had a right to self-defense but for the fact that the defendant was the initial aggressor.

-In the U.S. state of California a defendant can be convicted of manslaughter but not murder when imperfect self-defense is successfully proved.
+In the U.S. state of California a defendant can be convicted of manslaughter but not murder when imperfect self-defense is successfully proven.